Zytronium/experiment_1/README.md

   - Run the scripts designed to run with the given page pulled from GitHub Pages
   - Prediction: It will try to run, but it will not successfully access the database it's trying to access.
   - Results: Success!!
 Upon slightly modifying factions.js on GitHub to wait half a second before running, and pasting a small script from factions.html into this project's index.html, it successfully loads the factions from the database!
-- Test 10:
+- Test 10 (repeat of test 3.5):
   - Pull and display a CSS file and JS script file as text from the GitHub Pages version of the website
   - Prediction: It will work
-  - Results: Untested
+  - Results: Success when there is no CNAME file!